 Bigeye Tuna Tactics

 One of the best methods for drawing bigeye to the surface is to use spreader bars along with large teasers.
-Like many species, they are attracted to disturbances of the water, especially near the transom of the boat.
+Like many species, they are attracted to disturbances on the water's surface, especially near the transom of the boat.
 Due to this fact, when targeting big eyes run a tighter spread.
 Spreader bars off of the short riggers along with one pulled as a center flat line is just the trick for raising this tuna.

 Of course, they are susceptible to rigged baits too, the bigger the better.
 The average bigeye tipping the scale at 100 or more pounds does not mind eating a large meal.
 Skirt large and horse ballyhoo with an Ilander; the blue/white color pattern is popular.
 Rigged mullet and squid is appetizing to bigeye as well, and all of these offerings can be positioned around the spreader bars to fill out the spread.